melowntech/workshop/tutorials/gpx-viewer.rst

         }
     }

-Once the XML file is loaded, we can extract features by `DOM methods <https://www.w3schools.com/jsref/dom_obj_all.asp>`_ like getElementsByTagName, etc., according to the format `specification <http://www.topografix.com/GPX/1/1/>`_ .
+Once the XML file is loaded, we can extract features by `DOM methods <https://www.w3schools.com/jsref/dom_obj_all.asp>`_ like getElementsByTagName, etc., according to the format `specification <http://www.topografix.com/GPX/1/1/>`_.

 Displaying the Geodata
 """"""""""""""""""""""

-Now we have data and how to display them on the map.
-For this purpose we can use `Geodata API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#geodata-creation>`_ .
-First we create geodata object.
+Now that we have geographic data, we can display them in the map using the `Geodata API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-Map-API#geodata-creation>`_.
+First we create a geodata object.

 ::

     geodata = map.createGeodata();

 Now we can add some points.
-Note that we are using 'float' height which define how much is point above terrain.
-In case we have elevation data then we can use 'fix' height with no relation to the terrain.
-The point can be also provided by its properties which can be accessed by `geodata styles <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`_.
+Note that we are using a 'float' height which defines height above terrain.
+If we had elevation data we could use a 'fix' height which has no relation to the terrain.
+The point can also be assigned properties which can be accessed by `geodata styles <https://github.com/Melown/vts-browser-js/wiki/VTS-Geodata-Format#geo-layer-styles-structure>`_.

 ::

     geodata.addPoint([14.3836691, 50.0485568, 500], 'float', { 'name' : 'Nice place' });

-Similarly we can add line string.
-Note that we have added line string with id 'some-path'.
+Similarly we can add a line string.
+Note that we are giving it an id 'some-path'.
 We will need that later for extracting geometry.

 ::